IuliaStoichescu/MavenExercise/README.md

 </build>
 ```

-This will create a `fat` JAR file, which contains all the dependencies.
-This also adds the `org.example.Main` class as the
+This will create a `fat` JAR file, which contains all the dependencies (including the `org.fusesource.jansi:jansi:2.4.0` jar).
-entry point of the application (the `Main-Class` attribute in the `MANIFEST.MF` file).
+This also adds the `org.example.Main` class as the entry point of the application (the `Main-Class` attribute in the `MANIFEST.MF` file).
 The file will be located at `target/hello-maven.jar`.

 Try running the application again: